 Getting in touch with baby's skin

 Skin acts as a protective barrier, the first line of defense against outside organisms, toxins, irritants and allergens.
 Baby's skin, which is thinner than yours and which continues to develop through the first year of life, is more vulnerable to irritants.
 These differences make it essential to help protect your baby's skin from irritants and a harsh environment.
-Determining what makes your baby's delicate skin unique and how best to protect it has been the focus of years of JOHNSON'S® research.
+Determining what makes your baby's delicate skin unique and how best to protect it has been the focus of years of JOHNSON'S® Baby research.
 To this day, we continue to study baby's skin of all types, using non-invasive measurement techniques and clinical assessments by dermatologists and pediatricians.
-At the JOHNSON'S® Brand, we've become quite expert at making babies and their mothers feel safe and comfortable as we conduct our assessments.
+Our JOHNSON'S® Baby Brand science teams have become quite expert at making babies and their mothers feel safe and comfortable as we conduct our assessments.
 And by comparing baby skin to adult skin, we can start to really understand its uniquely different needs.

-Keeping babies clean is essential to overall good health, and skin hygiene plays a large role in baby wellness.
+Keeping babies clean, through good skin hygiene, is essential to your baby's overall good health and wellness.
 Proper cleansing helps keep the skin free of unwanted substances, including dirt, transient germs, and irritants such as those from saliva, nasal secretions, urine, and feces (including fecal enzymes).
 Maintaining a clean diaper area helps prevent skin breakdown, rash and infection.
 And keeping hands clean, particularly in the case of babies and their hand-mouth behaviors, can help reduce or prevent oral transmission of microbial contaminants.
 Special attention should also be paid to the facial area, where vulnerable skin can be easily irritated by milk, food and saliva.
 Similarly, skin folds and creases should be kept clean.

-You can read here how these discoveries led to the creation of our CLINICALLY PROVEN MILDNESS® formula.
+You can read here how these discoveries led to the creation of our CLINICALLY PROVEN MILDNESS™ formula.